besophiayang/StableizeCode/README.md

 # Detecting Human Actions in a Live Video Feed

+THE CODE USED IN STABLEIZE WAS APPLE'S SAMPLE CODE MODIFIED TO FIT OUR IOS APP.

 Identify body movements by sending a person's pose data from a series of video frames to an action-classification model.